 Substance Abuse Billing Services in Virginia

-Virginia's substance abuse practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield's commercial rules, Virginia Medicaid requirements, and Palmetto GBA Medicare policies.
+Virginia's substance abuse practices face unique billing challenges shaped by Anthem Blue Cross Blue Shield of Virginia (HealthKeepers)'s commercial rules, Cardinal Care (unified Medicaid managed care brand since 2023) requirements, and Palmetto GBA (Jurisdiction M) Medicare policies.
 Our AAPC-certified coders specialize in both VA payer rules and substance abuse coding complexity.

 Why Virginia Substance Abuse Practices Need Specialized Billing

-Virginia's healthcare market includes 25,000+ physicians, and substance abuse practices here face a payer market dominated by Anthem Blue Cross Blue Shield on the commercial side and Virginia Medicaid on the public payer side.
-Medicare claims are processed through Palmetto GBA, which applies its own Local Coverage Determinations that directly affect substance abuse procedure coverage and medical necessity requirements.
+Virginia's healthcare market includes 25,000+ physicians, and substance abuse practices here face a payer market dominated by Anthem Blue Cross Blue Shield of Virginia (HealthKeepers) on the commercial side and Cardinal Care (unified Medicaid managed care brand since 2023) on the public payer side.
+Medicare claims are processed through Palmetto GBA (Jurisdiction M), which applies its own Local Coverage Determinations that directly affect substance abuse procedure coverage and medical necessity requirements.
 Generic billing teams without VA specific knowledge leave revenue on the table.

 Substance Abuse billing itself is complex.
 Substance abuse billing spans SBIRT screening codes (99408-99409), medication-assisted treatment (MAT) with drug-specific J-codes for buprenorphine and naltrexone, and multi-level program billing using H-codes for PHP, IOP, and residential services.
 The 42 CFR Part 2 privacy framework imposes stricter protections than HIPAA, and the Mental Health Parity and Addiction Equity Act requires payers to cover substance abuse at parity with medical-surgical benefits.
-When you combine this coding complexity with Virginia's specific payer rules, authorization requirements, and 6 Virginia Medicaid managed care plans that each have their own billing rules, you need a team that understands both dimensions.
-Go Medical Billing provides that expertise at 2.49% of collections, serving substance abuse practices from Virginia Beach to Norfolk and across Virginia.
+When you combine this coding complexity with Virginia's specific payer rules, authorization requirements, and 5 Cardinal Care (unified Medicaid managed care brand since 2023) managed care plans that each have their own billing rules, you need a team that understands both dimensions.
+Go Medical Billing provides that expertise at 2.49% of collections, serving substance abuse practices from Virginia Beach to Alexandria and across Virginia.

 Virginia Payer Challenges for Substance Abuse